haniff97/sejuk-portal/README.md

 - **Workflow separation**: Separate "order intake" and "technician assignment" as distinct admin actions, rather than assigning at creation time.
 - **Automated Notifications**: WhatsApp Business API integration for automatic sends instead of a manual deep-link button, plus delivery status tracking.
 - **Performance**: Optimistic UI updates and proper loading/error states throughout, rather than full-list refetches after each mutation.
 Pre-aggregation of statistics for the KPI Dashboard in the database (e.g., using materialized views) as data grows.
-- **AI Safeguards**: Rate-limiting and cost tracking on the two AI endpoints — right now there's no guard against repeated/expensive queries, which a production system serving real managers would need.
+- **AI Safeguards**: Rate-limiting and cost tracking on the two AI endpoints; right now there's no guard against repeated/expensive queries, which a production system serving real managers would need.
 The function-calling tool surface already acts as a partial safeguard (the model can only call two pre-defined, parameterised queries and cannot access the database directly), but proper rate-limiting per session and cost alerts should be added.

 ## Self-assessment